oschildt/SimpleCalendar/README.md

 **format**

-The date format in PHP style
+The date format in PHP style.
+If not set, the format Y-m-d is used.

 **start_year**